 2. M1911 .45 Cal Pistol

 The M1911 is a creation of the legendary gunmaker John Browning, and it endured in service for over 100 years.
-The pistol became an icon for its strength in battle and by those who used it.
-The M1911 was phased out in favor of the Beretta M9 9mm pistol in the late 1980s but has stayed in service with Marine Special Operations units and is now designated as the M45.
+The pistol became an icon for its strength in battle and among those who used it.
+The M1911 was phased out in favor of the Beretta M9 9mm pistol in the late 1980s, but has stayed in service with Marine Special Operations units and is now designated as the M45.

 3. M1919 .30 Cal Machine Gun